West Tullos Roads DepotContact us

 View the gritting and snow clearing updates around Aberdeen:

-When freezing weather or snow are forecast, main roads in our area are treated with salt.
-We carry out winter maintenance work of salting, gritting and ploughing on all Aberdeen roads.
+When freezing weather or snow are forecast, the roads in our area are treated with salt.
+We carry out winter maintenance work of salting, gritting and clearing on all Aberdeen roads.
 We work to codes of practice agreed nationally.

 Roads maintenance in severe weather

-Aberdeen City Council is responsible for providing winter maintenance on 560 miles of road (that is more than Aberdeen to London) and over 1200 miles of footways.
-During severe weather conditions we have to prioritise the roads and footpaths;
+Aberdeen City Council is responsible for providing winter maintenance on 560 miles of road (that is more than the distance from Aberdeen to London) and over 1200 miles of pavements.
+During severe weather conditions we have to prioritise the roads and pavements.

 There are 3 priorities of road network: